Srilekha25/Srilekha25-morce-code-translator/README.md

 - The User Interface will allows user to english text and morce code in different textareas and it will be live translated.
 - Included some buttons for Morse translator.

-## MVP
+This project contains:

-- Create a user interface that allows the user to either input some English text or some Morse Code - Done
+- A user interface that allows the user to either input some English text or some Morse Code.
-- Create JS functions that would allow the user to:
+- JS functions that would allow the user to:

-  - translate their English text into Morse Code - Done
+  - translate their English text into Morse Code.
-  - Morse Code into English text - Done
+  - Morse Code into English text.

-- Handle spaces properly - Done
+- Handles spaces properly.
 - Must have at least two test suites - Done